n2nstreams/seas-factory-infra/PROJECT_ARCHITECTURE_MAPPING.md

 **What we accomplished:**
 - **Successfully transitioned** from old Python tech stack to new AI agent + React architecture
 - **Completely removed** all legacy services and configurations
+- **Removed Google Cloud infrastructure** and simplified to Supabase
 - **Fixed all import and configuration issues**
 - **Validated that new architecture works correctly**
 - **Simplified project structure** significantly